 You may, however, personally visit an inmate at the Jail, provided that you comply with the facility’s visiting hours and policies described below.

 Visits at the West Covina Jail are limited to Saturdays and Sundays only.
-Inmates may generally visit with two (2) guests per day for a maximum of 15 minutes.
+Inmates are only allowed one adult visitor at a time.
+Children are not allowed at visitation.
 Visits must be arranged ahead of time by calling the Jail directly at (626) 939-8550.
-Children are not permitted to visit inmates at anytime.

 Attorneys are not bound by these restrictions and may visit an inmate 24 hours a day / 7 days per week.